 More specifically, the course will focus on these approaches:

-(iii) models for multivalued and quantile treatment effect estimation; and, finally
+- Models for multivalued and quantile treatment effect estimation

-After attending the course, the participant will be able to setting up and managing a correct evaluation design using Stata, by identifying the policy framework, the appropriate econometric method to use interpreting correctly the results.
-The course will provide various instructional examples on real datasets.
+After attending the course, the participants will be comfortable with setting up and and managing correct evaluation design using Stata, by identifying the policy framework, the appropriate econometric method to use interpreting correctly the results.
+The course will provide various practical examples using real datasets.

 Session 1: Econometrics of program evaluation: an overview